nbbeeken/dashmips/README.md

 dashmips compile -f FILE.mips
 ```

 What "compilation" means in dashmips is a conversion of the source file to a json format that is better understood by the program.
-You can use this json format to inspect the internals of how your mips program is interpretted by dashmips.
+You can use this json format to inspect the internals of how your mips program is interpreted by dashmips.

 ## Running